 An easy money-saving tip for your Toronto family trip

-Consider getting a Toronto CityPASS if you are going to visit the attractions listed in this post.
+If you want to save money in Toronto, consider getting a Toronto CityPASS if you plan to visit the attractions listed in this post.
 The CityPASSpass is good for up to 9 days, admission includes:

 Family-friendly places to eat in Toronto